 The APEC Architect Project

 The APEC Architect Central Council was formed in 2005.
-Australia has entered into bilateral agreements with both Japan and Chinese Taipei for the reciprocal recognition of architects with the view to facilitate the mobility of architects in the provision of architectural services, and is currently in negotiation with other economies.
+Australia has entered into a bilateral agreement with Japan and a tri-lateral arrangement with Singapore and New Zealand for the reciprocal recognition of architects with the view to facilitate the mobility of architects in the provision of architectural services, and is currently in negotiation with other economies.
 Further details on the APEC Architect Register may be found by clicking the APEC Architect button.

 Under mutual recognition agreements between Australian and New Zealand registration authorities if you are registered as an architect in any Australian jurisdiction, or in New Zealand, you may apply for registration within Australia and New Zealand once you have fulfilled the academic and Architectural Practice Examination requirements.

 If you are not registered in New Zealand but have an accredited qualification in architecture from a New Zealand School of Architecture and you have

 - completed the required practical experience (either in Australia or in New Zealand, or as a combination of experience in both countries) and

 - your experience is logged in an AACA Log Book and

 - you have completed a Statement of Practical Experience you are eligible to apply for the APE.

 New Zealand has a similar arrangement for those with accredited qualifications in architecture from an Australian school of architecture.